graiola/wolf-setup/README.md

 + Run `docker tag serger87/wbc:latest wbc` to rename the image.
 + Finally you can launch the controller in the docker environment: `./run_docker.sh`

+You can see the avaialbe options with `./run_docker.sh --help`

 Note: use the `install_nvidia.sh` script if you are experiencing the following problem: `could not select device driver "" with capabilities: [[gpu]]`.

 ### System installation for Ubuntu 18.04